beetrove/openai-gpts-data/README.md

 **Apache License 2.0:** This permissive open-source license allows for free use, modification, distribution, and commercial exploitation of the software, provided that proper attribution and the license text are included in redistributed works.

+### About the creator

+[André Mafei](https://www.linkedin.com/in/andremafei/) is an independent analytics consultant.
+You can hire his services to help with:
+- Finding insights in this data for your company or research
+- Joining this data with data from your company or research

 ### Data source

 Data was crawled in compliance with OpenAI's guidelines, as specified in [OpenAI's robots.txt](https://chat.openai.com/robots.txt).